Why You Want to Recognize Employees

 Provide employee recognition to say thank you and you will encourage a positive, productive, and innovative organizational climate.
+Employees appreciate heartfelt, sincere, specific recognition from their managers, senior managers, and coworkers.
+It makes them feel good and when they feel appreciated, their contribution leads to better results for your business.

 Why Is Employee Recognition Scarce?